the13fools/gpgpt/README.md

     cmake ..
     make

-This should find and build the dependencies and create a `example` binary.
+This should find and build the dependencies and create a `bin/##` binary.

 ## Run